What requirements must natural ingredients for cosmetics comply with to be allowed on the European market?

 Quality management standards are becoming increasingly recognised by European buyers of natural ingredients for cosmetics.
 By adopting specific quality management standards, you show buyers that you are trustworthy and that you consider quality of your ingredients important.
 Quality standards can help suppliers of natural ingredients from developing countries ensure batch-to-batch consistency.

 The importance of quality standards will increase in the future.
 European buyers face a lot of pressure from their customers to deliver high-quality raw materials.
-With more stringent EU regulations and increasing demand for high quality, product buyers look for suppliers of raw materials that can ensure a consistent level of quality.
+With stricter EU regulations and increasing demand for high quality, product buyers look for suppliers of raw materials that can ensure a consistent level of quality.

 - Adopt quality standards that refer to production methods.
 This shows credibility to European buyers and it can help you when approaching them.